-Related Media: High Blood Cholesterol - Cooking Healthy Meals
+Related Media: Managing High Cholesterol: Cooking Healthy Meals

 Cholesterol.
 You have heard it is "bad for you," but why?
 Where does it come from?
-Does it do anything besides clog your arteries?
+Why is it a cause for concern?

 Increased levels of cholesterol in the blood can contribute to